TimTran8/Lyreka/README.md

  # Our Website
 Through a web browser the caretaker will have access to many supplemental functions of Lyreka.
 This will be accessible through a web browser and necessary to access a patient's statistics, add a song to the database through a user friendly User Interface and browse the online database.
-Main page is where you can upload songs.
+The main page is where you can upload songs.
 Once songs are uploaded you can play, download, and delete through the website.
-On Stats page you can venter an email of an existing user
+On Stats page you can enter an email of an existing user to view the user history graphed on a table.

 For testing purposes you can do the following:
 Enter "test@sfu.ca" and submit to see an existing user in the database and their stats